 A fund is a grouping of related accounts used to maintain control over resources segregated for specific activities or objectives.
 The Commission, like other local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 Fund financial statements report essentially the same functions as those reported in the government-wide financial statements.
-However, unlike the government-wide financial statements, fund financial statements, and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+However, unlike the government-wide financial statements, fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.